steph-B-NW/TDPchallenge3/README.md

 ### Testing

 Then you can run the tests.
+This can only be done if the dependencies in requirements.txt are installed.

 ```bash
 # In the root of the project